-#folksyhour happens every Tuesday from 8-9pm over on Twitter.
+#folksyhour happens on alternate Tuesdays from 8-9pm over on Twitter.
 It’s a Twitter chat and a chance for Folksy makers to talk to us and each other, get advice, and find out more about particular topics.

-Every week has a different theme, and once a month we also invite along a special guest (or guests), to share their advice and answer your questions on a particular topic.
+Every chat has a different theme, and we also invite along a special guest (or guests), to share their advice and answer your questions on a particular topic.
 Sometimes those themes are practical and focused on selling tips, like product photography or how to get the most from Pinterest.
 Sometimes they’re not (biscuits feature a lot).
 Our aim is to follow up the on the most interesting or useful topics afterwards in a related blog post.

 When is it?

-#folksyhour is every Tuesday at 8pm (UK time).
+#folksyhour is every alternate Tuesday at 8pm (UK time).

 How does it work?

 At the stroke of 8pm we’ll start off #folksyhour on the Folksy Twitter account by asking a question, and we’ll keep nudging the chat along during that hour with a few extra questions.

 Anyone can join in.
 If you follow the #folksyhour hashtag, you can see our questions and everyone else’s comments too.
 All you need to do is reply to the tweets, and add the #folksyhour hashtag in your replies.
 (By including the #folksyhour tag in your replies, it means everyone can see your tweets.)